OmegaPointZero/nodechan/README.md

     + Multiple options for colors
     + Options to expand images instead of opening in new
 + Rotating Banners
-+ A way to serve a blank board, provided it exists in the DB, and 404 otherwise
 + Custom 404 for invalid paths
 + Thread metadata: posts, unique posters, replies, image replies
 + Update thread via ajax without updating the page